agdolla/WeMeet/README.md

 <br/>

-* didUserLike can be put into a util file
 * check of PostFeedItem can replace ProfileRecentPostItem, same for activity
 * activity detail comment should be descending sorted according to timestamp
 * fix naming
 * study the new react router
 * send friend request and send activity invitation are not working properly
+* promisify all the util functions